vivekvalagadri/Stepin_C_Miniproject/README.md

 #### Inspiration
-This project has been ispired from the book C PROGRAMMING: A MODERN APPROACH, Second Edition By K. N. King, Chapter 10
+This project has been ispired from the book C Programming: A Modern Approach, Second Edition By K. N. King, Chapter 10

 ##### Whats Same:
 * The Idea and Program Strcuture